Adrianjewell91/PianoCloud/README.md

 ## Technologies
 PianoCloud's framework is a Rails backend and a React/Redux frontend.
 The backend is structured on the concept of the MVC (Model-View-Controller), while the frontend is organized according to principles of Flux.

-Additionally, sound and image files are hosted on AWS S3 Simple Storage.
+Sound and image files are hosted with AWS S3 Simple Storage.
 The Paperclip Gem links files to the database entries.
 Figaro keeps access keys hidden from the public repository.

-Supplementary technologies include $.ajax requests from JQuery, and JBuilder for passing JSON to the frontend.
+Other technologies include React Router, vanilla javascript, SQL/ActiveRecord, $.ajax requests, and JBuilder.

 ## Features: